 National parks provide critical habitat for a variety of animals—in some cases, they are the only places that threatened or endangered species have left to call home.
-If those species disappear from a part of the country, parks can play an important role in bringing them back.
-Here are nine animals that have been reintroduced to their native habitats in national parks.

 1. Pacific fishers